 The closing statement contains all the official charges and credits of your home purchase.
 You'll need this for filing your personal taxes for that calendar year because some items might also be tax-deductible.
 Give this document to your tax preparer.
 Your closing statement will probably also be certified by the closer.

 The deed is the title transfer document returned by the county recorder's office after it's placed in public records.
 It's proof that you do indeed own the property.
-It cites how you hold title, the name of the sellers who gave you title, and the property's legal description.
+It cites how you hold a title, the name of the sellers who gave you the title, and the property's legal description.

 The deed will be mailed to you after recording, and it may well be the only copy.
 No one else is required to retain it in their records.